jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 Now that you have the basics down, you are ready for the main course: Rails!  [**Gems**](http://guides.rubygems.org) are reusable plugins that are published by the community, the most popular of which is Rails.
 Rails itself is made up of many smaller gems.

 As an example project, let's build a super simple classifieds site, where we can create and view individual listings.
-We have a completed version available [here](https://github.com/Thinkful/thinklist/) if you ever get lost.
+We have a completed version available [here](https://github.com/Thinkful/thinklist/), and will include links to the code as it should appear after each step, in case you get lost.

 ### Boilerplate